oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 </details>

-### Step 5c: To many paths, how do we hide private ones ?
+### Task 5c: To many paths, how do we hide private ones ?
 This has given us the entire API, but the /status is probably not relevant to external callers.
 (As we'll see in the Kubernetes sections it's more for the internal operation of the cluster and availability than something an client would call.
 So we need a way to remove some end-points from the output.

   1. Open the src/main/resources/META-INF/microprofile-config.properties file